sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Crystal Ladybug Gu drinks up to 10 liters of liquid it is submerged in, filling its crystal belly.

 Pushing your finger into Crystal Ladybug Gu's head causes it to expel any amount of stored liquid (depending on how hard you press).

+### Life-retaining Jade Coffin Gu

+*Rank 5 Manifestation*

+Cost: 80 portions

+Range: Self

+Health: 15

+Food: <!-- TODO ->

+Effect: A jade coffin appears around you, sealing you inside.
+It cannot move on its own and weighs 500 kg in addition to your weight.
+Damage dealt to you is dealt to the coffin instead.
+The coffin has 2000 hit points, and all damage dealt to it is reduced by 100.
+You cannot move or activate Gu while inside, but can still speak.
+Your lifespan is not consumed over time while inside the coffin, and pushing the lid off the coffin from the inside ends the effect.

 ### Quake Step Gu
 *Rank 1 Attack*